tuki0918/pixzle/packages/cli/README.md

 | ![](../../.docs/output_m0.png) | ![](../../.docs/output_m1.png) | ![](../../.docs/output_m2.png) |

 > [!WARNING]
+> - Currently, restoration with --cross-image-shuffle is only supported in Node.js and CLI environments.
 > - May cause memory shortage depending on the number of images and block size.